ncphillips/makersasylum.com/sdg-school.md

     **Module 1: STEAM** (1st July - 13th July)

-    The STEAM module is a comprehensive global learning experience specially curated for the participants to achieve the following:
+    Module 1 of the SDG School program is a comprehensive exercise into the following:

-    * Identify social challenges in a European context.
+    * Identify social challenges and frame problem statements in the European context
-    * Use rapid prototyping to implement a project which is relevant for corporate organisations, government agencies and decision maker institutions
+    * Use Rapid Prototyping to implement a project within the identified context

     **Objectives of Module 1: STEAM**